 What are the best rooms at Disney’s Caribbean Beach Resort?

-The Best Rooms at Caribbean Beach Resort are different for everyone.
+Choosing the Best Disney Caribbean Beach Resort Rooms is different for everyone.
 Often based on location, layout, and view.
 Disney has certain rooms called Preferred Rooms that boast easy access to Old Port Royale and cost a bit more.
 But, we’ve found equal success in other rooms located in prime locations too.

 - Rooms in Aruba 55 get you closest to the Disney Riveria Resort Skyliner Station if you’re looking for easy transportation.

 - The Little Mermaid Rooms in the Trinidad area get you a 5th sleeper and are within a 5-minute walking distance to the Skyliner and Spyglass Grill.

 - Jamaica 55 and Aruba 51 are located at the bridge that crosses over to Port Royale, making both great choices for easy access to the main area of the resort.

 What are the Caribbean Beach Resort Sections?

 Disney’s Caribbean Beach Resort is separated into 5 Resort Sections, and 6 areas total.
 Each has a different colored set of buildings so you can remember where you are located.
 Each also includes a small pool for guests in those areas, though all guests are welcome at the main pool as well.
 And remember since this is such a large resort, it may be helpful to know which bus stop you’re closest to for early mornings or late evenings in the parks.
 The bus enters the resort at Jamaica and makes its way around Barefoot Bay, behind the new Disney Riviera Resort, not shown on this map, and exits the resort at Trinidad.

 - Jamaica: Yellow and Light Blue Buildings.
 Bus Stop 1.